This site requires a more recent version of Adobe Flash Player to function properly.

 The firm manufactures and sells the Keurig single-cup brewing system for use with K-Cup portion packs.
 Under the Keurig brand name, it offers a variety of commercial and home use brewers based on features and size for the Away From Home (“AFH”) channel and for the At Home (“AH”) channel.

 K-Cup portion pack brands include Barista Prima, Caribou Coffee, Celestial Seasonings, Dunkin’ Donuts, Kahlua, Coffee People, Gloria Jean’s, Donut House Collection, Starbucks and Millstone, among others.

-In 2013, more than 90% of its consolidated net sales were attributed to the combination of K-Cup portion packs and Keurig single-cup brewers as well as related accessories which include K-Cup portion pack storage racks and baskets, a K-Cup reusable cartridge, and brewer carrying cases.
+In 2014, around 94% of its consolidated net sales were attributed to the combination of K-Cup portion packs and Keurig single-cup brewers as well as related accessories which include K-Cup portion pack storage racks and baskets, a K-Cup reusable cartridge, and brewer carrying cases.

 In 2014, the company changed its name to Keurig Green Mountain and the beverage giant Coca-Cola acquired company's 16% stake .
-Later in 2014, the company is planning to release its more advanced brewer system, Keurig 2.0 along with its cold beverage brewer system, Keurig Cold.
+Later in 2014, the company released its more advanced brewer system, Keurig 2.0, and in the fall of 2015 , the company plans to launch its cold beverage brewer system, Keurig Kold.
 The introduction of additional brewer platforms could provide a stable revenue source for Keurig Green Mountain.

 Driving single cup brewer adoption rates